status-im/wiki.status.im/docs/proposals/chat-api.md

 ## Deployment & Testing

 Console should have some `/debug` mode that allows the user to plugin their phone in and hot-load javascript/webpage to make testing web-based dapps or bots easily from desktop.
 Ideally it should have integration with [Truffle](http://truffleframework.com/) & [Embark](https://github.com/iurimatias/embark-framework) and pay respect to [EIP190](https://github.com/ethereum/EIPs/issues/190)

+## Open Questions

+Is there an issue of resources  and conversation around Otto VM jails?
+Should it runs per dapp per chat context? or per DApp and then an object in each per chat context?